andreamaestri/hackathon-1/README.md

 - **Carbon Footprint Calculator:**: A tool that estimates users carbon footprint based on their energy consumption, promoting eco-friendly habits.
 - **Integration with Smart Devices:**: Users can connect smart home devices to automate energy usage based on price alerts.
 - **Community Features:**: Add a forum or discussion section where users can share tips and experiences related to energy savings.
+- **Peak and Off-Peak Notifications**: Alert users about peak and off-peak periods for energy consumption, helping them plan usage accordingly.

 ## Wireframes & Initial Design